krb5/krb5/doc/admin/lockout.rst

 KDC replication and account lockout
 -----------------------------------

-The account lockout state of a principal is not replicated between KDCs.
+The account lockout state of a principal is not replicated by either traditional :ref:`kprop(8)` or incremental propagation.
 Because of this, the number of attempts an attacker can make within a time period is multiplied by the number of KDCs.
 For instance, if the **maxfailure** parameter on a policy is 10 and there are four KDCs in the environment (a master and three slaves), an attacker could make as many as 40 attempts before the principal is locked out on all four KDCs.

 An administrative unlock is propagated from the master to the slave KDCs during the next propagation.
 Propagation of an administrative unlock will cause the counter of failed attempts on each slave to reset to 1 on the next failure.

+If a KDC environment uses a replication strategy other than kprop or incremental propagation, such as the LDAP KDB module with multi-master LDAP replication, then account lockout state may be replicated between KDCs and the concerns of this section may not apply.

 KDC performance and account lockout